Callbacks

 Actions that trigger it:

-.class Article < ApplicationRecord validates :title, presence: true after_validation :capitalize_title private def capitalize_title self.title = title.capitalize end end
+after_validation.class Article < ApplicationRecord validates :title, presence: true after_validation :capitalize_title private def capitalize_title self.title = title.capitalize end end1

 2